Mjau83/witchOnesPairs/README.md

 The Game Over screen doesn't show up when the time is out, and the user can continue to flip cards.

 * **Fix**

+I started with commenting out document.getElementById("time-left") = gameOver(); since that line was causing an error.
+Then I added clearInterval(this.countdown);  to set the timer to 0 when the time has run out.
+I then realized that I needed to change ("time-left") to ("game-over-text") to call the correct div in the .html.
+After that I added classList.add to target the visible so the Game Over screen pops up when the timer runs out.
+The user is still able to click the Game Over screen and continue flipping cards.
+To stop the user from doing this the cards need to be locked.
+So I call the variable lockBoard and set it to true within the gameTimer function.
+When the time runs out the board is locked and the user can’t continue to flip cards

 * **Verdict**

+The Game Over screen is displayed and the cards can’t be clicked when the timer reaches 0.

 **White space**
 * **Bug**